PragmaticSwift/PragmaticSwift/2017-04-preface.html.markdown

 ### Effort

 As previously said, an author is asked to be editor in the following release, for this reason the required effort should not be underestimated.
 The number of hours required vary from 4 up to 10 hours for a single article, depending on the level of experience, knowledge of the topic and also interest.
-More an author is interested, more the article is detailed, but this can also make the whole process longer than expected.
+The more an author is interested, the more an article is detailed, but this can also make the whole process longer than expected.
 If you want to help, please take this under consideration.

 ### Topics

-For the first issues, the general topics are already decided and won't have much room for being decided, but starting from Fall 2017, the goal is to open the decision about the topic and also the selection of authors, trying to give to everyone the chance to participate, share and learn.
+For the first issues, the general topics are already decided and won't have much room for being discussed, but starting from Fall 2017, the goal is to open the decision about the topic and also the selection of authors, trying to give to everyone the chance to participate, share and learn.

 ### Type of Articles